FREE DELIVERY ON ORDERS OVER £100

 4-5) Starting from the door mirror end, use both hands to ease the milled edge of the deflector into the rest of the window channel.

-7) Slowly close the window completely and keep the window closed for 24 hours.
+7) Slowly close the window completely and keep it closed for at least 24 hours.
 This will allow the wind deflector to be pressed into the rubber window seal by the permanent pressure of the glass.

 After being closed for 24 hours, the electric windows will function correctly.